Code-Institute-Submissions/rock-paper-scissors-22/README.md

     ![Game Area](https://github.com/anluke/rock-paper-scissors/blob/main/assets/images/readme_snips/game_section.png?raw=true)

-    - This section will allow the user play the Rock Paper Scissors game.
+    - This section will allow the user to play the Rock Paper Scissors game.

     - The user will be able to select what hand gesture to go with and immediately find out the result of the game round.

-    - Each of the elements are responsive and change color *(more on that below)*.
+    - All the elements are responsive and change color depending on the round outcome. *(more on that below)*.

     <br>